paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-11-21-jekyll_plugins.md

 location:
   locality: Brighton
   country-name: United Kingdom
-summary: 'The hackability provided by Jekyll''s plugin architecture has brought about an unexpected consequence: I''m starting to learn Ruby.'
+summary: 'The hackability provided by Jekyll’s plugin architecture has brought about an unexpected consequence: I’m starting to learn Ruby.'
 tags:
 - jekyll
 - ruby